* DATA STRUCTURE APTITUDE *

 performed.

 89. What are stored-procedures?
-And what are the
+And

 advantages of using them.